JodyMurray/hangman/README.md

 ### - Name request was coming up twice, at the beginning of the game and the end.
 - Moving the code to the correct function resolved this issue.

-### - Square brackets in the HighScores section.
-- Left this issue.

 ### - Lines were over the 79 character limit.
 - Went through all the corresponding lines of code and ammended them.